Energy efficient data centres

 Submission and publication of the work

-The workshop will be co-located with ACM e-Energy 2024 Please submit your manuscript via submission portal.
-Manuscripts will be published in the ACM proceedings and must adhere to ACM format.
+The workshop will be co-located with ACM e-Energy 2025 Please submit your manuscript via submission portal.
+Manuscripts will be published in the ACM proceedings and must adhere to ACM format (with 8 pages limit including references).
 Submission implies the willingness of at least one author to register and present the paper at E2DC.
 The organizers reserve the right to exclude a paper from publication if it is not presented.
-For more information please contact the organizers: Ariel Oleksiak (ariel at man.poznan.pl), Gunnar Schomaker (schomaker at sicp.de)
+For more information please contact the organizers: Ariel Oleksiak (ariel at man.poznan.pl), Jon Summers (jon.summers at ri.se)

 KEYNOTE SPEAKER